 - Intentionally placing a prisoner with dangerous inmates

 - Failing to protect a prisoner from dangerous inmates

 - Sexual abuse

 Regardless of what a prisoner has done or been accused of, this is horrifying and unacceptable.
 In addition to being a violation of victims’ dignity and human rights, these are illegal violations of their civil rights.
 This unthinking cruelty may also deal victims a serious setback on the road to rehabilitation.
 And in cases where a prisoner dies, it’s a crime against his or her innocent loved ones as well, and a permanent loss of that prisoner’s potential, rehabilitation and future.

 Human rights and civil rights do not stop at the prison door — but some prison supervisors act as if they do.
 If you or a loved one was victimized by abusive practices in a prison, you have rights.
 With a prison abuse or wrongful death lawsuit, you can stop some abusive practices, perhaps help others avoid the same treatment, and win compensation for the costs associated with the abuse, including pain and suffering and emotional trauma.
-In some cases, with the representation of a skilled prison injury attorney, you may be able to win punitive damages that punish wrongdoers for knowingly violating the law.
+In some cases, with the representation of a skilled Baltimore wrongful death attorney, you may be able to win punitive damages that punish wrongdoers for knowingly violating the law.